 What Are The Pension Plans of Insurance Companies?

 Life insurance companies offer pension plans as a part of their product offerings.
 These pension plans do not offer any life insurance coverage.
-The objective of pension plans is to provide a guaranteed income either for life or for a pre-defined period of time.
+The objective of pension plans is to provide a guaranteed income either for life or for a pre-defined period.
 These plans are designed to protect an individual against the risk that he may outlive his savings.
 Instead, the insurance company bears this risk on behalf of the individual.

-In accordance with IRDAI guidelines, the pension plans have to provide capital protection.
+By IRDAI guidelines, the pension plans have to provide capital protection.
 Partial withdrawals from the pension fund corpus are not allowed making it highly illiquid.
 Further, the policyholders are required to buy an annuity from the same life insurance company.
 Thus, even in case of dissatisfactory services, one is compelled to continue with the same company.

 Pension plans offer two types of annuities, immediate annuity, and deferred annuity.